Before you change your diet

 - Plan and organise your meals in advance as much as possible.
 By collecting recipe ideas using your non-reactive foods and shopping ahead you are less likely to struggle with what to eat.

-- Continue to avoid a food if you have evidence that it is having an effect on you, even if it is negative in your Food Detective™ Test.
+- Continue to avoid a food if you have evidence that it is causing symptoms even if it is negative in your food intolerance test.
+This is because there are several reasons, other than an IgG food intolerance, which may be contributing to symptoms.

 - Recognise what food products contain your reactive foods.
 Many ready-made meals and sauces contain a variety of ingredients that you may not have necessarily associated with the product, so it is important to always check the labels.

 - It is very important to maintain a healthy, nutritious diet.
-By eating a variety of foods you will obtain a wide range of nutrients and will reduce the risk of further intolerances.
+By eating a variety of food, you will obtain a wide range of nutrients and will reduce the risk of developing further intolerances.